mistermicheels/learning-notes/mindset/Keep-it-simple.md

 -   The definition of "good enough" will likely be different based on how crucial the problem you are solving is to the system/domain
     -   It is probably not a good idea to take a lot of shortcuts in the foundations of your codebase/architecture
     -   A situation that occurs all the time in the domain probably deserves some extra effort
+-   If you want to build a reliable system, you might have to spend more time on proper error handling than on development of the actual happy path!
 -   Relaxing quality standards can help you move fast in the beginning, but too much technical debt can slow further development to a crawl and require an enormous amount of time and energy to fix later on
 -   As always, [It depends](./It-depends.md)